meyouwe/orite/README.md

 `[CSS]`

 Then add the `path_to_local_folder = /path/` on the next line and `path_to_remote_folder = /path/` to the line after.
-If your CSS settings are on the same server then you don't need to add those details again.
+If your CSS settings are on the same server as your DEFAULT settings then you don't need to add those details again.
 Needless to say that if they are on a different server than add those settings to this section too.

 Add as many sections as you like.

 Run `orite -s` to get a print out of all the sections in your config file.

-## Improvements
+## Improvements/enhancements

-See issues for enhancements.
+Use Orite with `watch` and have it watch a local directory for changes.

+    watch -d 'ls path-to-dir/css/ | orite css -^'

+If you are on a Mac and don't have watch in your CLI.
+Install it with [Homebrew](https://brew.sh/).

+	brew install watch

+For a brief overview of watch us `watch -h` and read something like [this](http://www.linfo.org/watch.html)

+For more issues and suggested enhancements check out the issues tab.